 Since $S_{i-1}(Z_t^i)=\Kop{\mu_t^{i-1}}{Z_t^i}-\Kop{\bar\nu_t^{i-1}}{Z_t^i}$, the result then follows. \end{proof}

 \begin{remark} We now tailor the previous lemmas---in particular Lemma~\ref{lem:A-exp-Q}---to our purpose of estimating the term $A_t^i$.
 However, the main message can be stated more generally as follows.
 Let $F_N$ be a probability density on $(\R^d)^N$, and write $F_N=\Law(X_1,\ldots,X_N)$.
 On the one hand, projecting to $\R^d$ yields the (random) empirical measure $\mu_N:=\frac1N\sum_{j=1}^N\delta_{X_j}$.
 On the other hand, one may disintegrate $F_N$ sequentially and define the conditional laws $ \nu^j:=\Law\bigl(X_j\,\big|\,X_1,\ldots,X_{j-1}\bigr) $ as well as their averaged version $ \nu_N:=\frac1N\sum_{j=1}^N \nu^j. $ The preceding lemmas show that $\mu_N$ and $\nu_N$ are, in a precise sense, automatically close---and with essentially optimal control---without any additional structure beyond the existence of these conditional laws.
-As we have already used above, this viewpoint extends verbatim to path-space distributions, and more generally to processes taking values in abstract state spaces (for instance, Hilbert-space valued processes). \end{remark}
+As we have already used above, this viewpoint extends verbatim to path-space distributions . \end{remark}